CAST & CREW

 (60)Dwight Henry

 Lanky, imposing, and unsurprisingly gruff.
 The hospice doctor who watched Kate flatline and come back.
 He doesn’t do bedside manner, doesn’t have ‘doctor money,’ and doesn’t particularly like Kate.
-He’ll happily kick her out on the street — but he knows things about her pregnancy he chose not to share.
+He knows more than he’s told her.

 Olga